defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/31-target-aquistion.md

 weight = 31
 +++

-Where can we aquire targets?
+Where can we acquire targets?

 ### LinkedIn